-The DHW and heating circuits must be completed with expansion vessels of a suitable capacity and correctly sized relief valves.
-The discharge of the relief valves and the appliances must be connected to an evacuation and collection system (see paragraph Neutralization of the condensate).

-⚠ The installer is responsible for selecting and installing the system components and must work in full compliance with correct technical regulations and legislation in force.

-A Special supply/refill water must be conditioned using suitable treatment systems.

-For the electrical connections, use H05-W-F power cables with a minimum cross-section of 1.5 mm , complete with terminal ferrules.
-For the low voltage connections, use H05-W-F power cables with a minimum cross-section of between 0.5 and 1 mm , complete with terminal ferrules.

-When connecting the devices connected to the power terminal board (pumps, circulators and diverting/mixing valves) position relays in between unless the maximum consumption of all components connected to the board (including the thermal unit pump) is less than or equal to 1.5 A. The choice and size of these relays lies with the installer depending on the type of device connected.
+- The DHW and heating circuits must be completed with expansion vessels of a suitable capacity and correctly sized relief valves.
+The discharge of the relief valves and the appliances must be connected to an evacuation and collection system (see paragraph Neutralising the condensate). - The installer is responsible for selecting and installing the system components and must work in full compliance with correct technical regulations and legislation in force. - A Special supply/refill water must be conditioned using suitable treatment systems. - For the electrical connections, use H05-W-F power cables with a minimum cross-section of 1.5 mm2, complete with terminal ferrules.
+For the low voltage connections, use H05-W-F power cables with a minimum cross-section of between 0.5 and 1 mm2, complete with terminal ferrules. - When connecting the devices connected to the power terminal board (pumps, circulators and diverting/mixing valves) position relays in between unless the maximum consumption of all components connected to the board (including the thermal unit pump) is less than or equal to 1.5 A. The choice and size of these relays lies with the installer depending on the type of device connected.

+L It is prohibited to operate the thermal module without water.